-Thus, given $\mathbf{A}_{i}$, we can construct, in a non-unique fashion, a corresponding decomposition pair $(\mathbf{B}_{i}, \mathbf{C}_{i}^{\dag})$.
-The space of all such pairs for all finite indices $1\leq i\leq n$, without any additional conditions, we call the \emph{decomposition space}.
+Thus, given $\mathbf{A}_{i}$, we can construct (in a non-unique way) a corresponding decomposition pair $(\mathbf{B}_{i}, \mathbf{C}_{i}^{\dag})$.
+The space of all such pairs for all finite indices $1\leq i\leq n$, without any additional conditions, is our \emph{decomposition space}.
 We denote it as